hyperlane-xyz/hyperlane-radix/README.md

 # Hyperlane-Radix

-> [!WARNING]
-> This project is currently under development and not intended to be used in production.

 This project is an implementation of Hyperlane for the Radix DLT, designed for a seamless interchain communication following the Hyperlane spec.

 ## [src/contracts](./src/contracts)

 `contracts` is intended to implement the fundamental functionalities of the Hyperlane protocol to dispatch and process messages, which can then be used by applications like `warp`.
 It includes mailboxes, hooks, Interchain Security Modules (ISMs) as well as the Warp application for token transfers.

 ## [src/types](./src/types)

 `types` contains structs which are reused across multiple components, containing basic Hyperlane types like messages, metadata and payloads, as well as others.